skhrlx/Tor-GeoIP-Dumper/README.md

 # TOR GeoIP Updater

-This script automates the process of updating the GeoIP data for your project.
+This script automates the process of updating the GeoIP data for tor expert bundle.
 Follow the steps below to ensure you have the latest GeoIP data.

 ## Instructions: